PcapPlusPlus/pcapplusplus.github.io/docs/tutorials/packet-crafting.md

 ## Introduction

-In the previous [Packet editing](packet-parsing) tutorial we demonstrated how PcapPlusPlus parses packets and how to read data out the various layers.
+In the previous [Packet parsing](/docs/tutorials/packet-parsing) tutorial we demonstrated how PcapPlusPlus parses packets and how to read data out the various layers.
 In this tutorial we'll focus on editing packets - meaning change existing protocol data, add more data and add/remove layers, and also how to craft new packets from scratch.

 Of course we won't go over all the protocols, we'll focus on a few which are popular: